 She will be helping with the Toddler Group, helping in the Sunday Groups and running a story time in our Pre-school.

 She will also be studying at Moorlands Bible College.
 It's an exciting (and a bit scary) time for her, but she hopes to test God’s calling on her life and grow more confident in her faith and herself.

 Trevor moved to Selsdon in August 2018, having previously served as Minister of Yardley Wood BC in South Birmingham and Associate Minister-in-Training at Catshill BC in Bromsgrove.
 Before training for ministry, at Bristol Baptist College, he worked for almost ten years in a variety of roles for the financial information provider Reuters.

-His ministry is based on his conviction that the church is called by God to put the values of his kingdom on display: dis-cerning the ways in which our neighbours’ lives are impacted by sin and brokenness and of-fering them good news of how Jesus offers freedom and forgiveness, and creating a warm, welcoming and diverse community which gives a glimpse of God’s new creation in the here and now.
+Trevor believes that the local church is called by God to put the values of his kingdom on display: understanding the struggles and problems of our neighbours, offering them good news of how Jesus provides freedom and forgiveness, and creating a warm, welcoming and diverse community which gives a glimpse of God’s new creation in the here and now.

 Martin Wright is our Youth Pastor, focusing on our work with teenagers.

 Martin has had various youth ministry roles over the last seven years in and around the area of Leicestershire.
 He has recently finished his studies in youth, schools, community and practical theology with CYM, which has helped developed his understand and calling in youth ministry.